 We haven’t seen this happen in the robo-advice space in Australia yet,but in 2015 Schwab launched a robo-advice service in the US that mainly contains its own products and is therefore full of conflicts of interest.
 We think it’s only a matter of time before a product manufacturer launches something similar here.

 This may lead to conflicted advice where the product recommendation has been influenced by product commissions.

 You should expect the same level of service from a robo-adviser as Uber, Airbnb or your favourite online store.
-If the experience is clunky, the customer service is poor or something doesn’t feel quite right, don’t be afraid to take your savings elsewhere.
+If the experience is clunky, the customer service is poor, don’t be afraid to take your money elsewhere.